Some foods naturally enhance your dreams thanks to their nutrient content.

 This is actually greater than the recommended maximum daily intake for healthy adults, which is 100mg.
 In fact, you only need about 1.3mg of vitamin B6 each day, and you usually get that from the foods you eat.

-So 100mg a day is a sizeable dose, especially if you take it on a prolonged basis.
+So 100mg a day is a sizeable dose.
 In the study above, participants took the 250mg dose for just 3 days.
-So this is not a long term experiment and should be maintained at your own discretion.
+This is not a long term experiment and should be maintained at your own discretion.

 How much is too much?
 Doses of 500-1,000mg, taken daily for several months, can lead to sensory neuropathy (pain and numbness of the extremities).

-I suggest starting with Nature Made Vitamin B6 (100mg) about two hours before bed for just a few nights in a row, then have a break for a few weeks.
+I suggest taking Nature Made Vitamin B6 (100mg) about two hours before bed for just a few nights in a row, then have a break.
 If you don't see any benefit, increase the nightly dose at your own risk, but remember not to do this on a prolonged basis.

-On the flip side, you should also be aware that the FDA doesn't allow the sale of tryptophan as a supplement due to a suspected link with EMS (eosinophilia-myalgia syndrome).
+The FDA has banned the sale of tryptophan as a supplement due to a suspected link with EMS (eosinophilia-myalgia syndrome).
 Though many experts now believe the 1989 scare was caused by a contaminated batch, tryptophan is now only available on prescription.

 So, in order to increase your tryptophan intake, you need to eat tryptophan-rich foods.
 Luckily, it's not hard to eat sufficient tryptophan to affect your dream intensity.
 We'll look at the best food sources below.

-If you want to skip the whole process of eating tryptophan-rich foods and take a supplement instead, there is another workaround.
+If you want to skip the whole process of eating tryptophan-rich foods and take a supplement instead, there is another solution.

-The purpose of taking higher doses of vitamin B6, tryptophan and 5-HTP is to increase your serotonin levels, which play an important role in regulating the sleep/wake cycle.
-In particular, serotonin creates more vivid dreams at higher levels.
+The purpose of ingesting higher doses of vitamin B6, tryptophan and 5-HTP is to increase your serotonin levels, which play an important role in regulating the sleep/wake cycle.
+In particular, serotonin creates more vivid dreams.

-You may be wondering why you can't just skip all the middle-men and take serotonin supplements directly.
-Unfortunately these aren't available because serotonin can't easily cross the blood-brain barrier.
+You may be wondering why you can't just skip all the middle man and take serotonin supplements directly.
+Unfortunately serotonin can't easily cross the blood-brain barrier.
 Instead you must produce serotonin naturally.

-So by taking supplements we're really just adding fuel to the serotonin fire that already burns inside your brain nightly anyway.
+So by taking supplements we're adding fuel to the fire that already burns inside your brain nightly.